uikit/uikit-site/docs/pages/link.md

 ## Muted modifier

 The [Base component](base.md) determines the default link color.
-If you want the link to a apply a muted style instead, just add the `.uk-link-muted` class to the anchor element.
-You can also add the class to a parent element and it will be applied to all `<a>` elements inside it.
+If you want the link to apply a muted style instead, just add the `.uk-link-muted` class to the anchor element.
+You can also add the class to a parent element, and it will be applied to all `<a>` elements inside it.

 ```html
 <a class="uk-link-muted" href="#"></a>